-There are three main types of visas available to small businesses - the 457 Temporary Work (Skilled) visa, the Employer Nomination Scheme and also a Training and Research Visa.
+There are three main types of visas available to small businesses - the Temporary Skills Shortage (482) visa, the Employer Nomination Scheme and a Training Visa (407).

-The 457 is the most common - this is a visa originally designed to temporarily fill skill shortages within the Australian workforce with the idea that in the meantime, Australians themselves could up-skill and train to take over these positions in the future.
+The TSS (482) is the most common - this is a visa originally designed to temporarily fill skill shortages within the Australian workforce with the idea that, in the meantime, Australians themselves could up-skill and train to take over these positions in the future.